top of page

 The Role of Negligence

-To determine fault in a chain reaction accident, negligence plays a pivotal role.
+To determine who is at fault in a chain reaction car accident, negligence plays a pivotal role.
 Negligence refers to the failure of a driver to exercise reasonable care under the circumstances, ultimately causing harm to others.
 It's crucial to assess the actions and behavior of each driver involved.

 Key Factors in Proving Fault